Great Stalacpipe Organ: Recordings

 During its first three decades, vinyl records (both 7-inch 331/3 rpm and 45 RPM) of the Great Stalacpipe Organ were sold in the Luray Caverns gift shop.
 These early recordings featured Sprinkle at the organ manual.
-Later recordings of Sprinkle's performances were sold on cassette tape before organist Monte Maxwell created his own arrangements and recordings of the organ which are currently sold on CD at Luray Caverns.
+Later recordings of Sprinkle's performances were sold on cassette tape before organist Monte Maxwell created his own arrangements and recordings of the organ which sell there on CD.

 While earlier gift shop recordings were created live during a performance of the organ, Monte Maxwell's recording was produced via sampling; the tracks on this release are the result of using a synthesizer to create each song from the original samples.
 Some details about this process are available in the booklet which accompanies the CD.

 In 2011, the Finnish/Swedish music collective Pepe Deluxé became the first artists to write and record an original composition on The Great Stalacpipe Organ.
 Paul Malmström (one half of the group with Jari Salo) played and recorded "In The Cave" which is featured on Pepe Deluxé's album Queen of the Wave.